 8. More comprehensive risk management

-9. More transparent project communication and reporting
+9. More transparent communication and reporting

 10. Broader organisational learning

-The future of Sustainable Project Management
+The Future of Green Project Management